ksachdeva/caf-playground/README.md

 ### Approach 1 (if you do not want to debug CAF)

-First install CAF following the instructions from here
+First install CAF following the instructions described at the CAF repository (https://github.com/actor-framework/actor-framework)

+Typically you would end up installing it in /usr/local

+For Windows you can use the version from vcpkg (https://github.com/Microsoft/vcpkg/tree/master/ports/caf) [at this point of time it is one version behind]

+Finally compile this repository using

 ```bash
 mkdir build